mapping with cartopy#

 uses for the different objects in the

 different symbols and colors mean.
+We also have optional arguments to

 The cell below will generate lists of handles for the counties, water bodies, and rivers: